bamulla/almulla-portfolio/UserTestingProject.md

 ## person 3
 This person viewed it on laptop.
+This person is also a university student.
+This person hates big corporations.

 ### Can you tell me what you think this is?

 This is a poster about Amazon and its bad ethics